About the Public Media Bridge Fund

 Icon of an open book, blue outline.

-Trusted local information that keeps communities engaged and connected
+Trusted local information that keeps communities informed, engaged, and connected

 Icon of a newspaper with horizontal lines representing text.